womensp2p/phone_directory/README.md

 2. update readme
 3. add a real database backend
 4. add more advance menu functionality
-5. allow people to create accounts via phone, and receive SMS confirmation (this will require using the twillio Auth options, and be more advanced)
+5. allow people to create accounts via phone, and receive SMS confirmation (this will require using the twilio Auth options, and be more advanced)